Anuken/animdustry/README.md

 ## running on windows

-1. use linux instead
+- I don't develop on Windows and I don't have much interest in adding support for it myself
-2. no, really - compilation doesn't work on windows, I don't develop on Windows and I don't have much interest in adding support for it
+- you can try running the commands below, but I doubt they will work - if you know how to make compilation work on Windows, submit a PR

 ## running on desktop